Tasnimul-Sharan/project-management-dashboard/README.md

 - UI Components: Ant Design for pre-built UI components.
 - Styling: Tailwind CSS for responsive design.

-## Login Credentials
-Use the following login credentials to access the dashboard:

-- Email: admin@gmail.com
-- Password: 1234

-These credentials simulate a basic authentication system for this demo.
-If the login is successful, you'll be redirected to the projects overview page.

 ## Setup Instructions
 To run this project locally, follow these steps: